Rubix982/Free-Educational-Resources/README.md

 Welcome to #CloudSeekho.
 You get an opportunity to self study Google Cloud Platform related tools and technologies starting with one month free access to Qwiklabs and receive a cool swag pack depending on the number of quests you complete.
 Sounds interesting?
 Complete as many quests as you can from the list below.

 Note : This competition is only for students enrolled to a registered University program.

+# Temporarily Here

+## [15 Free Udemy Courses (100% off Coupons) on Programming [Limited Time]](https://www.reddit.com/r/learnprogramming/comments/hbe68n/15_free_udemy_courses_100_off_coupons_on/?utm_medium=android_app&utm_source=share)

+Good Evening everyone,
+Love Learning, Just found some of the top courses to learn programming on Udemy .
+Some of the instructors are giving 100% off coupons due to the quarantine.
+Grabbed most of them from r/FreeUdemyCoupons and some from Facebook group.
+Might help some of you out.
+Let's learn together
+Once you enroll this course you can get lifetime updates - u/abjinternational.